Note: This post was first published on the 18th Oct, 2010.

 However, significant improvement has been made since then.
 We now have so wide varieties of phones that surpasses the basic function; smartphones, for example, allow you to connect to social media conveniently, GPS, video conferencing, etc.

 What will be next?
-What we can expect from the next generation of handsets that will be available in the next 10 year?
-Some of the few features that will be built in new cell phones are OLED screen and enhancement in flexibility.
+What can we expect from the next generation of handsets available in the next ten years?
+Some of the few features that will be built in new cell phones are OLED screens and enhancement in flexibility.

 In this article we want to show you a list of creative and interesting futuristic phone concepts.